aendeavor/i3buntu/INSTALL.md

 On desktops, you should be greeted on a graphical interface after a reboot.
 During login, i3 will ask you whether you would like to create an i3 config file, which you will answer with yes.
 For your _mod key_, choose the _Super_ key.

 You will now need to create the fitting _xrander_ settings so your screens are displayed the way they should.
 Open `arandr`, either by command line or through rofi, which is invoked with _mod + d_. `arandr` will assist you with the setup of multiple monitors.
 When you are done, save these setting in a file of your choice, open this file and copy the content.
-Next, open i3's `config`-file in this repository
+Next, open i3's `config`-file in this repository on the command line wit _mod + Return_

 ``` BASH
 cd i3buntu && vi resources/sys/Xi3/config